carpentries/2018_Bylaws/bylaws_v2.md

 ## 3. Organizational Membership
 ### Eligibility, Rights, and Termination of Organizational Members
-The rights and responsibilities of Member Organizations are outlined in each institution's Membership Agreement.
+Member Organizations have committed to supporting the maintenance and growth of the Carpentries community according to the specific details outlined in each institution's Membership Agreement.
+In general, Member Organizations financially support The Carpentries in exchange for priority access to instructor training and guidance in building training capacity at their organization.

 ## 4. Individual Voting Membership